study-groups/tsd-study-group/README.md

 # tsd-study-group
 Resources for studying time series data.
+- [time-series chapter from Vincent Zoonekynd's Statistics in R](http://zoonek2.free.fr/UNIX/48_R/15.html): After an introduction, motivating the notion of a time series and giving several examples, simulated or real, we shall present the classical models of time series (AR, MA, ARMA, ARIMA, SARIMA), that provide recipes to build time series with desired properties.
+We shall then present spectral methods, that focus on the discovery of periodic elements in time series.
+The simplicity of those models makes them amenable, but they cannot describe the properties of some real-world time series: non-linear methods, built upon the classical models (GARCH) are called for.
+State-Space Models and the Kalman filter follow the same vein: they assume that the data is build from linear algebra, but that we do not observe everything -- there are "hidden" (unobserved, latent) variables.

 - [Forecasting: Principles and Practice](https://otexts.org/fpp2/) by Rob J Hyndman and George Athanasopoulos from Monash University, Australia.
 Basic overview of time series analysis from a business economics perspective.